RedSkittleFox/foxs-cs-tutorials/introduction-to-programming-c++/chapter_4.md

-# Chapter 4: Conditional Statements - Boolean's Algebra
+# Chapter 4: Conditional Statements - Boolean's Algebra and Loops

 In this chapter you will learn how to declare conditional statements and the basics of Boolean's algebra.